justinjm/gcp-bigquery-row-level-access/README.md

 ## Create BigQuery UDF

-Now, navigate to the [BigQuery console](https://console.cloud.google.com/bigquery)  and run the following SQL to create a BigQuery UDF from the Cloud Function we just created:
+Now, back to the [BigQuery console](https://console.cloud.google.com/bigquery)  and run the following SQL to create a BigQuery UDF from the Cloud Function we just created:

+<walkthrough-menu-navigation sectionId="BIGQUERY_SECTION">BigQuery</walkthrough-menu-navigation>

 ```sql
 CREATE OR REPLACE FUNCTION